La Forêt (album): Reception

 La Forêt received critical acclaim.
 On the review aggregate site Metacritic, the album has a score of 82 out of 100, indicating "Universal acclaim."
 La Forêt is also Xiu Xiu's highest rated album on the site.

 Stylus Magazine's William S. Fields gave the album a grade of "A-," writing "La Forêt has the sort of courage-minus-contrivance that is exceedingly (and ironically) rare in music of its dramatic and thematic ilk.
 For this reason, though I have enjoyed and admired many records this year, this is one of the few I genuinely care about."
 Jordan Dowling of Drowned in Sound also gave the album a positive review, writing "Easy listening this amn't, but if you want a rollercoaster ride into deep recessions and to be thrilled by the sounds that surround you, then this could be the perfect album for you."
 Allmusic's Heather Phares wrote "La Foret may be more delicate and less immediate than some of Xiu Xiu's other work (especially Fabulous Muscles), but at its best, it may have even more impact because of that."

-Joe Darling of Delusions of Adequacy, on the other hand, gave the album a negative review, writing "Unfortunately, the mere manufacture of unique sounds isn’t enough to rescue them on La Forêt.
-If Xiu Xiu would only come to a greater understanding of its own volatility, the band would be enabled to create truly memorable compositions.
-Hopefully these folks will reach this realization before they become completely entangled by devices of their own resistance."

 Brandon Stosuy of Pitchfork described the album as "less jagged, more elegant" than previous albums, and subtler than Fabulous Muscles.